-In order to complete the studies, the applicant shall perform all the obligations laid down under the programme, both in the form of organized and non-organized study and research, whereupon the applicant shall successfully defend his/her doctoral dissertation.
-Pursuant to the resolution of the Senate of the University of Ljubljana (28th session of the Senate of the University of Ljubljana, 10 May 2005), the prerequisite for the completion of studies shall also be publication of at least one scientific paper.
+In order to complete the studies, the applicant shall perform all the obligations laid down under the programme, both in the form of organized and non-organized forms of study and research, whereupon the applicant shall successfully defend his/her doctoral dissertation.
+Pursuant to the resolution of the Senate of the University of Ljubljana (28th session of the Senate of the University of Ljubljana, 10 May 2005), the prerequisite for the completion of studies shall also be the publication of at least one scientific paper (with the applicant as the leading author) on the field of the doctoral dissertation.
+The scientific paper shall be published or be accepted for publication before the defence of the doctoral dissertation.
 Thereby the applicant shall fulfil all the obligations of the study programme credited with 180 ECTS.